IBM-Cloud/terraform-provider-ibm/website/docs/d/is_lb_listeners.html.markdown

 	- `certificate_instance` - (List) The certificate instance used for SSL termination.
 It is applicable only to `https`protocol.
 		Nested scheme for `certificate_instance`:
 		- `crn` - (String) The CRN for this certificate instance.

+		-> **NOTE:** Certificate Manager is deprecated.
+Migrate your load balancer certificates from Certificate Manager to Secrets Manager.

     - `connection_limit` - (Integer) The connection limit of the listener.
     - `created_at` - (String) The date and time that this listener was created.
     - `default_pool` - (List) The default pool associated with the listener.